Software Packages Management

 Bootloader Packages

 In some cases, Toradex explicitly recomends you to update your bootloader.
-Toradex maintains and publish the correct bootloader package for your devices.
-Learn more in the Bootloader Updates Documentation
+Toradex maintains and publishes the correct bootloader package for your devices.
+Learn more in the Bootloader Updates Documentation article.